Achille Lauro hijacking: Murder of Leon Klinghoffer

 The other terrorists moved the rest of the hostages back down into the lounge.
 Marilyn Klinghoffer noticed that Leon was not there and began to weep.
 A hijacker told her that he had been moved to the ship's infirmary due to illness.

 Molqi shot Leon Klinghoffer once in the head and again in the chest.
 He died instantly, toppling onto his face.
-Molqi then went in and ordered De Souza to throw the body over the side of the ship.
-When De Souza was unable to do the task alone, Molqi found Italian hairdresser Ferruccio Alberti and forced the two of them at gunpoint to throw the body and then the wheelchair into the sea.
+Molqi then went in and ordered Souza to throw the body over the side of the ship.
+When Souza was unable to do the task alone, Molqi found Italian hairdresser Ferruccio Alberti and forced the two of them at gunpoint to throw the body and then the wheelchair into the sea.
 Several of the hostages heard the shots and splashes, including Marilyn Klinghoffer.
 She pleaded with the hijackers to let her see her husband in the infirmary, but they refused.
 She feared the worst but remained hopeful.

 Molqi, with blood splattered clothing, returned to the other terrorists and told them "I have killed the American."
 He and Bassam al-Ashker then went to the bridge.
 Handing Klinghoffer's passport to Captain De Rosa, he raised a finger and said "boom, boom."
 He then handed Mrs. Hodes' passport to him and said "This will be the second one."
 At that point, De Rosa told them they could kill him instead of the passengers.

 Molqi ordered De Rosa to tell the Syrians that a passenger had been killed and that they were prepared to kill another.
 The Syrians responded by telling Molqi to "go back where you came from."
 Finding no help in Syria, Molqi ordered De Rosa to sail for Libya.